Early October Prime Day deals on Thunderbolt docks and USB-C hubs are on

 Though we consider a Thunderbolt dock and a USB-C hub to be two separate product categories, they share similarities.
 Both use a USB-C output from your laptop.
 The difference is that some laptops use this port as a generic USB-C port, and others route the high-speed Thunderbolt 3 or 4 protocol through the USB-C socket.
 The former allows for typically 10Gbps of throughput, useful for USB keys, external storage, and perhaps an external display.

 Thunderbolt (either Thunderbolt 3 or Thunderbolt 4) allows for 40Gbps of throughput, designed for high-speed external SSDs and multiple displays.
 Our roundups of the best USB-C hubs and the best Thunderbolt docks explain further in much greater detail.
 Thunderbolt 3 and Thunderbolt 4 are close enough that you can save money by buying the older technology that retailers are trying to get rid of.
-Thunderbolt 5 isn’t quite here yet.
+Thunderbolt 5, which will deliver 80Gbps, isn’t quite here yet.

 Put simply, USB-C hubs and dongles are relatively cheap, rarely climbing over $60.
 Prime Day is an opportunity to pick up a USB-C hub with inputs for USB expansion, Ethernet, SD cards, and more for very little — all ports that your laptop might lack.
 Just don’t go too crazy: All of the devices that the USB-C connects to will transfer data over the same 10Gbps port.
 That’s fine for a keyboard, mouse, and a hard drive which will power on, send data, and turn off.
 But sending a fire hose of simultaneous Ethernet, storage, and display data won’t work.
 You’ll need a Thunderbolt dock (and a laptop port) instead.